FORGET WHAT YOU’VE BEEN TOLD

 When all these 3 are added up, you get a total of 1800 calories.
 Why does this matter for you to get the specific amounts of macronutrients in order to reach 1800 calories!?
 I’ll touch on that next.

-Well calories in vs calories out is what determines weight loss or weight gain but macronutrient ratios are what influence our body composition rather than just weight loss or gain.
+Well calories in vs calories out is what determines weight loss or weight gain but macronutrient ratios are what influence our body composition/optimal health rather than just weight loss or gain.

-- Sufficient Protein intake is necessary to preserve muscle mass.
+- Sufficient Protein intake is necessary to build/preserve muscle mass and organ tissue.

 - Sufficient Fat intake is necessary for production of vital hormones (hormone synthesis) that set the tone for all of the functions in our bodies.